Bink-lab/PD-Powershell-Downloader/README.md

 Powershell Downloader uses a fake powershell to download any type of files, this is made for a personal project but decided to upload it to github for more people to use.

-This is also usable on any computer, ( personally ill use this on a school pc ;) ).
+This is also usable on any computer, ( personally ill use this on a school computer ;) ).

+Maybe Linux soon.

 ****************

 # ✅ Usage